caledurbin96/Answers/All-README.txt

 ##CHALLENGE 3##

-Retrieves economic data from a Federal Reserve Bank of St. Louis API and saves it to CSV files.
+Retrieves economic data from a Federal Reserve Bank of St. Louis API and saves it to json files.